Part of moving to LA involves deciding where to live in Los Angeles

 Enjoy beautiful views and delicious food when you live in Marina del Rey

 Marina del Rey is a wonderful place to live in LA County.
 As the biggest man made marina in the United States, you can expect to see sights that include beautiful boats and curious sea lions.
-When it comes to housing, there are many large apartment complexes and towering condos that attract young professionals to this Los Angeles area.
+When it comes to housing, there are many large Los Angeles apartments and residential complexes as well as towering condos that attract young professionals to this Los Angeles area.

 If you love to enjoy sand and surf, Marina “Mother’s” Beach doesn’t disappoint.
 This 12-acre lagoon is peaceful due to its lack of surf, which makes it the ideal place to relax.
 You can also visit outdoor spaces like the Aubrey E. Austin Jr. Park and North Jetty.
 There, you can walk along paved pathways and enjoy views of the harbor and planes leaving LAX.
-You’re also not far from world-renowned beaches, including Playa Del Rey, Santa Monica Beach and Venice Beach.
+You’re also not far from world-renowned beaches, including Playa Del Rey, Santa Monica Pier and Beach, as well as Venice Beach.

 Spending time on the water can make you hungry, but thankfully, Marina del Rey has no shortage of amazing eateries.
 There’s SUGARFISH for fans of sushi rolls and sake, while SALT Restaurant & Bar offers burgers, pizza and salads.
 You can also find steakhouses, seafood eateries and local Italian gems like Scopa Italian Roots.